hashicorp/design-system/wiki/TypeScript-Migration.md

 The following steps are recommended for migrating components to TypeScript.

-1. [Pick a component](https://hashicorp.atlassian.net/browse/HDS-2392), assign yourself to the task in Jira and add it to the current sprint
+1. [Pick a component](https://hashicorp.atlassian.net/browse/HDS-2392), assign yourself to the task in Jira, and add it to the current sprint

-    - [This spreadsheet](https://docs.google.com/spreadsheets/d/1sWzLSP8TUb3WYibYNZ5w6UfEb338DQbZkVaTjK8b1tw/edit#gid=0) contains (more or less) all the dependencies between components, so it’s easier to understand what is ready to be converted (eg has dependencies that are already converted to TS) and what it not.
+    - [This spreadsheet](https://docs.google.com/spreadsheets/d/1sWzLSP8TUb3WYibYNZ5w6UfEb338DQbZkVaTjK8b1tw/edit#gid=0) contains (more or less) all the dependencies between components, so it’s easier to understand what is ready to be converted (e.g. has dependencies that are already converted to TypeSscript) and what is not.

 2. Rename the backing class from `.js` to `.ts`; commit after this step to make it easier to review the changes